 ESA’s Legal Office is responsible for all legal matters concerned with ESA and space.
 ESA HQ Mario-Nikis also hosts the European Centre for Space Law (ECSL).
 This organisation aims to improve research in space law within Europe as well as its practice.

-ESA's programme dedicated to the preparation of this future, the Future Launchers Preparatory Programme (FLPP), began in 2003.
+ESA's Future Launchers Preparatory Programme (FLPP), began in 2003.
 It oversees system studies and research activities to foster new technologies capable of delivering high performance and reliability coupled with reduced operational costs.

 8-10 rue Mario Nikis